Cryptizism/CSGO_Empire_True_ODDS/README.md

 2. Go into the folder edit the variables at the top (optionat, but reccomened)
 3. Go into cmd prompt, cd into the folder and run npm i
 4. Run `node .`
+5. The data will populate ur command prompt

 ## How does it work?